mrsonne/hubit/examples/wall/README.md

 ### Negative indices in model binding paths

-To illustrate the use of negative indices in model binding paths, the [model file](https://github.com/mrsonne/hubit/tree/master/examples/wall/model.yml) includes a component that calculates the minimum temperature between the outermost and second outermost wall layers.
-This interface is called the "service layer" and one could imaging that it is of engineering interest to know the lowest temperature that this service layer will experience.
-To this end the component subscribes to `segments[IDX_SEG].layers[-2@IDX_LAY].outer_temperature` among other paths.
-The result is saved in the path `service_layer_minimum_temperature`.
-The example in [`examples/wall/run_min_temperature.py`](https://github.com/mrsonne/hubit/tree/master/examples/wall/run_min_temperature.py) show how the minimum service layer temperature can be obtained by executing `hmodel.get(["service_layer_minimum_temperature"])`.
+To illustrate the use of negative indices, the [model file](https://github.com/mrsonne/hubit/tree/master/examples/wall/model.yml) includes a component that calculates the minimum temperature between the outermost and second outermost wall layers.
+One could imagine that this temperature is of engineering interest.
+To this end the `Hubit` model component subscribes to `segments[IDX_SEG].layers[-2@IDX_LAY].outer_temperature` among other paths.
+The minimum temperature is stored in the path `service_layer_minimum_temperature`.

-The `Hubit` log reveals that to produce the response 10 thermal conductivity and 3 thermal profile workers were spawned.
+The example in [`examples/wall/run_min_temperature.py`](https://github.com/mrsonne/hubit/tree/master/examples/wall/run_min_temperature.py) executes `hmodel.get(["service_layer_minimum_temperature"])` which gives the response `{'service_layer_minimum_temperature': 275.79}`.
+The `Hubit` log reveals that 10 thermal conductivity and 3 thermal profile workers were spawned to produce the response.

 ```
 ------------------------------------------------------------------------------------------------------------------------------